Nursing People with Addictions

 - Pharmaceutical misuse

-- Communicating effectively with people who have an addiction?
+- Communicating effectively with people who engage in substance misuse

 Need for Program